 Top tip

-- "On a scale from 1 to 10, how much control do you feel you have over your tasks?"
+- On a scale from 1 to 10, how much control do you feel you have over your tasks?

-- "Do you feel the company provides adequate mental health support?
-If no, what can be improved?"
+- Do you feel the company provides adequate mental health support?
+If not, what can be improved?

-- "Would you recommend this job to a friend?
-Why or why not?"
-Compile the results and discuss actionable points in a quarterly team meeting.
+- Would you recommend this job to a friend?
+Why or why not?

 Keeping up with tech skills

-What it means for the org/dept
+What it means for your organisation or department

 How to overcome